guildai/guildai/guild/tests/copy-sourcecode-legacy.md

 ## Override defaults

-Defaults can be overridden with explicit string patterns.
+Defaults can be overridden containing explicit string patterns.

 Only png files: